Goodwood, Springbank and Daws Road Intersection Upgrade

 There have been 50 crashes in the past five years, including 20 casualty crashes.

-The Department of Planning, Transport and Infrastructure (DPTI) will be upgrading the intersections of Springbank, Daws and Goodwood Road to improve safety and travel times for motorists.
+The Department of Planning, Transport and Infrastructure (DPTI) will be upgrading the intersections of Springbank, Daws and Goodwood Roads to improve safety and travel times for motorists.

 The project is expected to cost $60 million, with early works expected to commence in the first quarter of 2020.
-Major construction is expected to commence late 2020 with project completion expected by end of 2021.
+Major construction is expected to commence late 2020 with project completion expected by end of 2021, weather permitting.

 The successful tenderer for the design development of the Goodwood, Springbank and Daws Road Intersection Upgrade is Wallbridge Gilbert Aztec, who have partnered with Tonkin and KPMG.
 A tender for the delivery of the project is expected to be announced in late 2020.